denislobanov/lsxnr/blog/content/post/ctemp-intel-build.md

 Finally `comm-lpc.c` is a bit different.
 I think it might be bitblasting, but I dont really want to spend too much time on code right now, there is a more important question that I brushed over which I will have to answer now - which one of these implementation functions actually gets called (remember we just have `ec_command_proto()` everywhere else), and who does the linking?
 Truthfully I think the first time I looked over this I went into the deep end and found the answer in the build system (I *think* `board.h` in `board/samus/` provides the clue, but no longer can I remember).
 It's probable that we will have to revisit this topic when we start implemention, but for now - for this post - it will suffice...

 <br/>
-##### It is at this point that I realise that these theme isn't great for technical posts...
+##### It is at this point that I realise that these theme isn't great for technical posts, but I will try to tweak it...